Field Checking of QSL Cards

 iv) The applicant must be willing to serve at reasonable times and places, including at least one state or Division ARRL Convention each year.

-v) The applicant must have e-mail and internet capabilities, and must maintain a current e-mail address with DXCC Desk.
+v) The applicant must have e-mail and internet capabilities, and must maintain a current e-mail address with the DXCC Desk.

 Applications for DXCC Card Checkers are approved by the Director of the ARRL Division in which they reside and are appointed by the Membership and Volunteer Programs Manager.